serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-22-rabbit-with-akka-stream.markdown

 ##Simple model

 We're going to use a simple representation of RabbitMQ message.
-It's not in any way a proper representation that will get you all the way in your RabbitMQ usage, but it is enough to show some basic stuff in this blog post.
+It's not in any way a proper representation that would get you all the way in your RabbitMQ usage, but it is enough to show some basic stuff in this blog post.

 ~~~ scala
 class RabbitMessage(val deliveryTag: Long, val body: String, channel: Channel) {